Time wasting bloggers, beware.

 3: Writing Long-Winded Emails

 I have not written a long-winded, 5 paragraph long email in 8 years.
 Why?
 8 years ago I struggled horribly and lacked clarity.
-Being filled with fear, I believed I needed to write 5 paragraphs to be understood when 2 sentences from energy of clarity do the trick.
+Being filled with fear, I believed I needed to write 5 paragraphs to be understood when 2 sentences from the energy of clarity do the trick.

 That 25 minutes spent writing a comment for 1 person is better used writing a blog post for 4000 people.
 Leverage.
 Speak to many people with more words and speak to one person with a few words.
 Have you noticed how powerful people respond to emails in 2-3 words, 1 to 1, but spend significant time and energy speaking to huge masses of folks?
 This is how they became successful.
 Email in a few words or sentences.
 Get clear.
 Make your point.
 Save time and respect the time of fellow humans.